-Kohnke, A. (Accepted).
+Kohnke, A. (2015, June).
 Organization Security Controls for Effective Cyber Defense.
-Paper to be presented at The Colloquium for Information Systems Security Education, Las Vegas, NV.
+Proceedings and paper presented at The Colloquium for Information Systems Security Education, Las Vegas, NV.

 Kohnke, A., Cole, M., & Bush, R. (2014, April).
 Incorporating UTAUT Predictors for Understanding Home Care Patient’s and Clinician’s Acceptance of Healthcare Telemedicine Equipment: The Moderating Effect of Self-Efficacy, Anxiety, and Attitude.
 Paper presentation at the LTU 2nd Annual Research Day, April 2014, Southfield, MI.